Residential Zoned Land Tax

 The RZLT process has two parts:

-1) Identification and mapping of the land in scope for the tax.
-This is undertaken by local authorities through the publication of annual draft and annual final maps (see below)
+1. Identification and mapping of the land in scope for the tax.
+This is undertaken by local authorities through the publication of annual draft and annual final maps

 Please note that although they are included on these maps, residential properties are not subject to RZLT if they are subject to Local Property Tax.
 It is not necessary to make a rezoning request or submission to remove this type of residential property from the map.

-This Annual Draft Map 2026 is also available at the office of Meath County Council, Buvinda House, Dublin Road, Navan, Co Meath, C15 Y291, Monday to Friday (during normal opening hours) (online viewing available at public counter only).
+The Final Map 2026 is available to view on Consultation on Final Map 2026 and at the office of Meath County Council, Buvinda House, Dublin Road, Navan, Co Meath, C15 Y291 (during normal opening hours) (online viewing available at public counter only).

 The legislation underpinning the RZLT can be found in Part 22A of the Taxes Consolidation Act 1997.
-Guidance in respect of the administration of the tax may be found at link below.
+Guidance in respect of the administration of the tax may be found here.

 The Department of Housing, Local Government and Heritage has published guidance on the Residential Zoned Land Tax.
-It aims to help planning authorities publish the maps (link below)
+It aims to help planning authorities publish the maps.
+It can be viewed here.

-For full details on the Final Map 2025, please refer to Consultation on Final Map 2025 (link below)
+For more detail on the Final Map 2026, please refer to Consultation on Final Map 2026

-For full details on the Annual Draft Map 2026, please refer to Consultation on Annual Draft Map 2026 (link below)
+For more detail on the Annual Draft Map 2027, please refer to Consultation on Annual Draft Map 2027

 Queries on the mapping should be made to rzlt@meathcoco.ie